Blaizzy/mlx-embeddings/docs/Manpage.md

 ### `deps` [*`options`*] [*`formula`*|*`cask`* ...]

 Show dependencies for *`formula`*.
-Additional options specific to *`formula`* may be appended to the command.
 When given multiple formula arguments, show the intersection of dependencies for each formula.
 By default, `deps` shows all required and recommended dependencies.